+1 (888) 504-4424

 Both in-person and virtual internships help high school students gain professional skills and a foundation for their future careers.
 Through internships, high school students can explore various career fields and areas of interest to determine which career path they want to pursue in the future.
 This exploration is encouraged through virtual and in-person internships, giving high school students plenty of opportunities to change their minds and think outside the box.

-Due to increased technological advances and the current state of the world, many people now work remote or semi-remote.
+Due to increased technological advances and the current state of the world, many people now work remotely or semi-remote.
 When you choose a virtual internship, you’re not only getting job experience in high school; you’re learning how to develop discipline, work independently, and become effective in all working environments.

 Crimson Education is the world’s leading admissions consulting company.
 Our expert admission advisors can help you build an extracurricular and leadership profile that will help you stand out to university admissions officers.
 Book a free consultation to learn more about our Extracurricular & Career Mentoring program.